bablab/bablab_hoffman_metagenomics/README.md

 # bablab_hoffman_metagenomics
-Scripts to run biobakery wmgx workflow with MBB metagenomics data on hoffman2
+Scripts to run biobakery wmgx workflow with MBB metagenomics data on hoffman2.
+Written by Fran Querdasi and Naomi Gancz

 ## Load the hoffman-wide biobakery software
 ```bash